 Choosing the right terms is good, but providing context for those terms is best.
 A review of court decisions in cases involving best efforts clauses indicates that courts can take a very broad view regarding the enforceability of these type of provisions.

 To reduce the level of ambiguity regarding “best efforts” and “commercially reasonable efforts” clauses, the American Bar Association recommends establishing an analytical framework to address the use of your selected term.
 The association provides an example used by the Fifth Circuit in the ruling of Herrmann Holdings Ltd. v.
 Lucent Technologies Inc. in the jurisdiction of Texas.

 Having guidelines that establish the context of the use of “best efforts” and “commercially reasonable efforts” are a best practice because they are more likely to limit the range of possible interpretation.

 Timely Performance is Key

-Use the dashboard on your enterprise contract management system to remind your contract managers and sales personnel about the importance of setting deadlines within contracts and including language that sets key deadlines as “material terms.”
+Use the dashboard on your contract management system to remind your contract managers and sales personnel about the importance of setting deadlines within contracts and including language that sets key deadlines as “material terms.”